0xBANANA/RandomJK/README.md

 * The missions of each tier will be randomized on every start of the single player game (after creating a character)
 * The randomized level pattern will be saved to a file called `pattern_file.txt` which you can edit and share
 * Random patterns will be restored from the last sessions as long as you don't start a new run of the story mode.
-* Randomized force levels: For each level, you can edit the file `randomizerOptions.json` to specify the minumum force level required for each force power and level.
+* Randomized force levels: For each level, you can edit the file `randomizerOptions.json` to specify the minimum force level required for each force power and level.

-# Force randomization modes
+# Force randomization
 In the file `randomizerOptions.json` you can choose the following force modes with `forceRandomizationMode`:
 - `0`: Progression mode: As you complete missions, you gain additional force points.
 You can spend one force point for each mission - the rest will be randomized
 - `1`: Chaos mode: Every force power will be randomized, you can gain from zero to the maximum amount of force points.

+Additionally, the required force *levels* can be selected for each map and force power in the settings file.
+There you can select the level from 0 to 3.

+One user selectable force power can be chosen freely on level startup.

+# Weapons randomization

+This works comparable to the force randomization.
+The values in `randomizerOptions.json` range from 0 (weapon not required) to 1 (weapon required).
+The amount of ammo will always be random for weapons you didn't choose via the selection menu.

+One user selectable weapon can be chosen freely on level startup.

 # Building